Close Menu

 1. forms.app

-forms.app is our top pick for a Typeform alternative.
-It is an all-around form builder, meaning it performs well on all fronts.
+forms.app is our top pick for a Typeform alternative with unlimited responses and team members.
+It is a highly versatile form builder, meaning it performs well on all fronts.
 It has powerful capabilities, such as an AI form generator, an extensive form results section, PDF generation from responses, and more.
 The forms on forms.app do look as good as Typeforms and out-of-the-box too.
 Plus, you can create both one-at-a-time forms and classic list view forms.

 Pros